 What is a de facto relationship?

-New Zealand law defines a de facto relationship as being between two persons (whatever their gender), who are both aged over 18 years old, who are not married to or in a civil union with each other and who live together as a couple.
+The Property (Relationships) Act 1976 (“the Act”) defines a de facto relationship as being between two persons (whatever their gender), who are both aged 18 years or older, who are not married or in a civil union with each other and “who live together as a couple”.

-The term “living together as a couple” encompasses many factors, not just how long you have been living together as a couple.
+The term “live together as a couple” encompasses many factors, not just how long you have been living together in the same home.

 Why does it matter?

-It is important to know whether or not you are in a de facto relationship as it determines how property (assets/liabilities) are to be divided in the event that the relationship ends (either by separation or death).
-Just because one of you owns an asset in your own name, does not necessarily mean that your partner does not have an interest in it (and therefore a claim to it).
+It is important to know whether or not you are in a de facto relationship, as this determines how property (assets/liabilities) are divided in the event that the relationship ends (either by separation or death).
+Owning an asset in your own name is not usually enough to prevent your de facto partner from having a claim to it.

-If your relationship qualifies as a de facto relationship then anything that is “relationship property” will be subject to division according to the Property (Relationships) Act 1976 if the relationship ends.
+If you have been in a de facto relationship for three years or more, then anything that is “relationship property” will be subject to equal division under the Act if the relationship ends.
+This includes the home you live in together, regardless of which de facto partner originally purchased it, or when.

-2. Whether you share a residence (i.e. do you share a bedroom together);
+2. Whether you share a home and a bedroom;

 3. Whether a sexual relationship exists between you;

-5. Ownership, use, and acquisition of any property (assets or liabilities);
+5. Whether you own, use, or have acquired any property together (assets or liabilities);

 6. Whether you have a mutual commitment to a shared life together;

-7. The care and support of any children; (even if not biologically yours)
+7. Whether you together care and support any children (even if not biologically yours);

-If you are in a de facto relationship, or if your relationship is heading in that direction, we strongly encourage you to enter into a Contracting Out Agreement.
+If you are in a de facto relationship, or wondering if you are, we strongly encourage you to enter into a Contracting Out Agreement.
 A Contracting Out Agreement can define:

-• The assets which you seek to retain as your own;
+• The assets which you each retain as your own;

-• The liabilities which your partner has which you seek to be protected from;
+• Any liabilities your partner has which you seek to be protected from;

 • How property acquired by you and/or your partner after entering into the Agreement shall be defined (in terms of ownership and responsibility); and

-• Sets expectations as to how assets/liabilities are to be divided in the event the relationship ends (by separation or death).
+• Expectations as to how assets/liabilities are to be divided in the event the relationship ends (by separation or death).

-For further advice on whether or not your relationship qualifies as a de facto relationship, information on setting up a contracting out agreement or your rights when separating from a de facto relationship, set up an appointment with our family law experts by email at partners@smithpartners.co.nz or phone 09 836 0939.
+For further advice on whether or not your relationship qualifies as a de facto relationship, information on setting up a contracting out agreement or your rights when separating from a de facto relationship, set up an appointment with our family law expert Natalie Miller by email at natalie.miller@smithpartners.co.nz or phone 09 837 6843.

 Do you need assistance with setting up a contracting out agreement or dealing with a separation?